Investigation continues into Portsmouth house explosion

 One resident, who did not want to be named, said the smell of smoke was still lingering in the air.

-She described the house as a "wreck", adding it was possible to see through from the front door to the back garden.
+She described the house as a "wreck" and said it was possible to see through from the front door to the back garden.
 She said some neighbours' cars parked in the street also suffered damage.

 Follow BBC South on Facebook, Twitter, or Instagram.
 Send your story ideas to south.newsonline@bbc.co.uk.